.

 instant.adverb

-at once; instantly
+at once; right now; instantly

 instantly.adverb